 In just the last 24 hours, in fact, parts of south-east Australia have been hit by the worst flooding in a decade following torrential rainfall and destructive winds, with tens of thousands of people having to be evacuated – and the Intergovernmental Panel on Climate Change (IPCC) has now warned that extreme weather such as this will pose increasing risks as time goes on.

-On February 28th, the IPCC released its latest report, Climate Change 2022: Impacts, Adaptation, and Vulnerability, revealing that – despite efforts taken to reduce the risks – human-induced climate change is leading to dangerous and widespread natural disruption, affecting the lives of billions around the world and hitting those people and ecosystems least able to cope the hardest.
+On February 28th, the IPCC released its latest report, Climate Change 2022: Impacts, Adaptation and Vulnerability, revealing that – despite efforts taken to reduce the risks – human-induced climate change is leading to dangerous and widespread natural disruption, affecting the lives of billions around the world and hitting those people and ecosystems least able to cope the hardest.

-Over the next 20 years, the world will face multiple unavoidable climate hazards, with global warming of 1.5 degrees C. And even temporarily exceeding this will lead to additional severe impacts, some of which will be irreversible, increasing the risks for society, including infrastructure and low-lying coastal settlements.
+Over the next 20 years, the world will face multiple unavoidable climate hazards, with global warming of 1.5 degrees C. And even temporarily exceeding this will lead to additional severe impacts, some of which will be irreversible, increasing the risks for society, including to infrastructure and low-lying coastal settlements.

 Hoesung Lee, chair of the IPCC, said: “This report is a dire warning about the consequences of inaction.
 It shows that climate change is a grave and mounting threat to our well-being and a healthy planet.
 Our actions today will shape how people adapt and nature responds to increasing climate risks.”

 We all have our part to play in reducing our own environmental footprint and there’s a lot that businesses can do to boost their green credentials and start operating in a more sustainable way.

 A long-term strategic approach is required in order for brands to reduce their impact in a meaningful and significant way – and it’s necessary to look at the entire supply chain if you do want your operations to be as eco-friendly as they possibly can.